testshadab/selenium-testNG-automation-2025/README.md

 ## How to Run
 Run the below-mentioned command in the terminal:

-** mvn clean test
 ---
+mvn clean test

 ## Generate Allure Report
-  After running the tests, generate the Allure report using:
+**After running the tests, generate the Allure report using:

- ** allure generate allure-results --clean -o allure-report
 ---
+allure generate allure-results --clean -o allure-report